What financial assistance can an employer claim from the Ministry of Defence when one of its employees is mobilised?

 - the cost of providing specialist clothing to a replacement for the reservist, up to a cap of the lesser of £300 or 75% of the costs incurred by the employer in providing the clothing; and

-- the cost of training that a reservist has to undertake that would not have been necessary had he or she not been called out, for example a refresher course to update the reservist's knowledge.
+- the cost of training that a reservist has to undertake that would not have been necessary had they not been called out, for example a refresher course to update the reservist's knowledge.

 The employer cannot claim costs from the MoD that it would have incurred if the reservist had not been called out.
 The MoD will require documentary evidence of all claims.